rwebber1/CPSC332-TermProject/README.md

 - Built website MySQL database application using PHP.

 ## Queries:
+Several areas for user input are setup on website application.
+Each is connected to a PHP file to query the database automatically when user input is entered.
+Screenshots of example inputs can be found in 'Screenshots' folder.
 * Enter Professor SSN       -> List Courses he/her teaches
 * Enter Course and Section  -> List Students and Grades
 * Enter Course              -> List Section Details